ALLIANCE OF DELRAY RESIDENTIAL ASSOCIATIONS

 One more reminder, we have open enrollment for changes in our health care plans.
 Open enrollment runs until 3/31/19.
 Even if you have selected new plans, you can still make changes until that date.

 The next meeting of the Delray Alliance will be on Wednesday, March 6, 2019.
 We are excited to announce

 that the program will be Old School Square, Arts & Entertainment in Delray Beach!
 Featured speaker will be

-Meetings take place at the South County Civic Center Civic Center, 16700 Jog Road, and Delray Beach.
+Meetings take place at the South County Civic Center Civic Center, 16700 Jog Road, Delray Beach, across from Morikami.
 Doors open at 9AM when refreshments are served.
 The meeting begins at 9:30 and always concludes by 11:30.
 All are welcome.
 See you there.